SCALE-LETKF-RIKEN/scale-letkf/doc/Observation-file-format.md

-Observation data is processed in the format specific to SCALE-LETKF.
-Currently, different formats are used between radar and other observation types.
+Observation data is processed in the format specific to the SCALE-LETKF.
+Currently, different formats are used for radar and other observation types.
 The parameter `OBS_IN_FORMAT` needs to be properly set in order to read the data.

 ### Common format